- Ministry of Justice

 - Te Mana Whakamaru Tamariki Motuhake | Independent Children's Monitor

 - Office of the Auditor-General (NZDF survey, 2022)

 Summary of data tables

-The Ministry of Justice website currently provides data (to year ended 30 June 2022) under the following headings.
-Data tables related to family violence and sexual violence are listed below.
+The Ministry of Justice website currently provides data to financial year ended 30 June 2023.
+Links to data tables related to family violence and sexual violence are listed below.

 The Ministry of Justice updates this data every six months.

 Specific offence types

 Family violence offences